The Dangers of Drinking and Swimming Cold Water

 Phase 4: Circum-rescue Collapse

-This circumstance can happen not long before rescue, during rescue– upon removing the victim from the water, and after rescue when the individual is out of the water.
+This circumstance can happen not long before rescue, during rescue– upon removing the victim from the water, and after rescue when the individual is out.
 Circum-rescue collapse is not indeed known by all accounts to be identified with a sudden drop in blood pressure.
 It can cause blackouts and heart failure.

 Heat Escape Lessening Posture (HELP)

-If an accidental fall into the water, it is imperative to attempt to conserve however much of your energy as could reasonably be expected.
+If an accidental fall into the water, attempting to conserve however much of your energy as could reasonably be expected is imperative.
 This should be possible by taking the HELP method:

 • Keep your head out of the water

-• Keep your clothes on to help hold heat
+• Keep your clothes on to help hold the heat

 • Bring your knees to the chest